 Crops for 2018 include a range of fruit, salads and vegetables, some grown specifically for incorporation into our Chocolate ranges and also commercially to the Ampleforth Abbey Estate, local inns and restaurants.
 Various plants can also be bought directly from the factory with fresh items available on a daily basis.

 We are currently fundraising for our ambitious phase 2 plans.
-Projects under consideration include further development in horticulture, with the potential to develop the Beanstalk Gardens business even further, the production and sale of veggie, salad and Chocolate boxes to our own care homes, the local community and beyond, the production of bark production for sale and a classic car hire business - which is currently being tested marketed externally.
+Projects under consideration include further development in horticulture, with the potential to develop the Beanstalk Gardens business even further, the production and sale of veggie, salad and Chocolate boxes to our own care homes, the local community and beyond, the production of bark for sale and a classic car hire business - which is currently being test marketed externally.